 Together, RD did 74 films with Majrooh containing a total of 402 songs.
 As Majrooh Sahab had told me, “I had a great understanding with Burman Sahab and his son.
 You can say, it was all a matter of home (ghar ka sa mamla thha).”
 Read interview with Majrooh Sultanpuri here.

-When this song starts, there is a closeup of the person on the drums.
-He is Salim Khan, the scriptwriter of Salim-Javed fame.
 Now this is a Vijay Anand film, a master craftsman who could weave the most intriguing of stories on screen.
 And the hero Shammi Kapoor was not keen on Pancham to begin with.
 He wanted his trusted Shankar Jaikishan.
 But when he heard the songs he was floored.
 As Pancham had said in an interview to Filmfare, Shammi Kapoor told him, ‘I don’t want to hear any more songs.
 You have passed.’

 Let us celebrate this duo through this evergreen rock and roll which still enjoys cult status: